 Zoe Grinfeld is a fashion designer and interdisciplinary artist currently based in Providence, RI.
-Zoe graduated from the Rhode Island School of Design’s Class of 2020 with a BFA in Apparel and a concentration in History, Philosophy, and the Social Sciences.
-Her work has been featured in Vogue, WWD, Elle, and Seventeen Magazine.
-She has received awards from the Metropolitan Museum of Art, the YMA Fashion Scholarship Fund, and Project Runway: Threads, among others.
-She holds certificates from the Fashion Institute of Technology in both Introductory and Advanced CLO 3D Garment Visualization and was a member of the first ever cohort of the Genies DIY Collective.
+Her work explores nostalgia and storytelling, blending upcycled materials, vintage textiles, and digital custom fabrics to create unique, narrative-driven garments.
+Zoe graduated from the Rhode Island School of Design with a BFA in Apparel and a concentration in History, Philosophy, and the Social Sciences.
+Her work has been featured in WWD, Vogue, Elle, The Boston Globe, and on The Tamron Hall Show's Up & Coming Designer Series.
+She has received awards from the Metropolitan Museum of Art, the Fashion Scholarship Fund, and Project Runway: Threads, among others.

 Selected middle school archive images, 2010-2012.